 Fraud Waste and Abuse Training

-Training and compliance for the U.S. Center for Medicare and Medicaid Services's fraud, waste, and abuse requirement which focuses on eliminating fraud, waste, and abuse in the Medicare/Medicaid healthcare system.
+Training and compliance for the U.S. Centers for Medicare and Medicaid Services's fraud, waste, and abuse requirement which focuses on eliminating fraud, waste, and abuse in the Medicare/Medicaid healthcare system.

 Infection Control Training

 Training around preventing and minimizing the spread of healthcare related infections such as those in hospitals or other human or animal healthcare facilities.